joaopizani/paucasedmatura-src/site/src/en/blog/misc/2009-03-14_fermat-bbc.md

 ---

 Some time ago I read a book, borrowed from a friend of mine, about [Fermat's Last Theorem][1].
-It's a VERY famous result in Mathematics not for its relevance, but for the time it took for a proof to be found.
+It's a VERY famous result in Mathematics not only for its relevance, but for the time it took for a proof to be found.
-Since the first time Pierre de Fermat wrote his last theorem in the 1600's until the day that Andrew Wiles proved it in 1994, almost 400 years have gone by.
+Since the first time Pierre de Fermat wrote down his last "theorem" in the 1600's until the day that Andrew Wiles proved it in 1994, almost 400 years have gone by.
-Some 400 epic years, though, in which the most brilliant among mathematicians tried, and failed, to prove an assertion that seemed so simple...
+Some 400 epic years, though, in which the most brilliant mathematicians tried, and failed, to prove an assertion that seemed so simple...

 <!--more-->